xpol/lua-rapidjson/API.md

 ### Errors

-- When passed value is not (convertable to) string.
+- When passed value is not (convertible to) string.

 ## rapidjson.encode()

-Encode Lua table to stringified JSON.
+Encode Lua table to JSON string.

 supports the following types:

 * boolean
-* rapidjson.null (it is actually a function)
+* rapidjson.null
 * number
 * string
 * table